Year 7 Catch-up Premium

 In order to reinforce a strong skills base in reading, writing, spelling, comprehension and numeracy, our less able students are taught in small groups with the support of a Higher Level Teaching Assistant/Learning Support Assistant.
 Basic Skills lessons also take place every week allowing our students to develop the necessary skills required to access the curriculum with added confidence.

-The remaining £1214 has assisted with the cost of CPD for staff to be trained to HLTA level enabling them to teach the Catch-up programme.
-This has also been partly funded through the staff training budget.
+Funding from the staff training budget has assisted with the cost of CPD for staff to be trained to HLTA level enabling them to teach the Catch-up programme.

 Whole school literacy and numeracy